husarma/diplomka_kissat/README.md

 Be aware of high memory requirements for large maps or high agents count.

 Big thanks to https://github.com/svancaj/MAPF-encodings for MAPF solving library based on kissat SAT solver. (`MAPF.hpp`, `libmapf.a`)

+For the tasks management and execution the [BS-thread-pool](https://github.com/bshoshany/thread-pool) library was used.